quietui/quiet/docs/docs/components/scroller.md

 ### Changing the orientation

 Scrollers default to a horizontal orientation.
 To create a vertical scroller, set the `orientation` attribute to `vertical`.
-The scroller will adapt to the available space, or you can constrain its height with a wrapper or by setting a height directly.
+The scroller will adapt to the available space.
+You can constrain its height with a wrapper or by setting a height directly.

 ```html {.example}
 <div style="height: 300px;">